maxmcd/blog/content/posts/ai-is-not-other-people.md

 I liked the very fine details of the internet.
 I liked to craft and I like to see the craft of others.
 Now the internet feels less human, harder to take in directly.
-Maybe this is always the way it's been, but sometimes I'm sad about it.
+Maybe this has always been the evolution of things, but sometimes I'm sad about it.